 NU Votes is a non-partisan initiative of Northwestern University’s Center for Civic Engagement, designed to provide the NU community with accessible and understandable information about voter registration and voting procedures.
 Working with partners across the university, NU Votes also serves as a resource to promote informed voter engagement throughout the Northwestern community.

 NU Votes has helped make Northwestern a national leader in collegiate voter registration.
-In 2012, NU Votes was featured in the New York Times and other national media, and was recognized in the Congressional Record of the 112th Congress.
+NU Votes has been featured in the New York Times and other national media, and was recognized in the Congressional Record of the 112th Congress.

-For the 2016 elections, NU Votes piloted a new partnership with Vote.org to integrate 50-state voter registration and absentee ballot tools into NU Votes programs and services.
-The new tools are designed to make NU Votes’ efforts to support 50-state registration and the absentee ballot process more accessible, understandable, and efficient.
+Starting with the 2016 elections, NU Votes has partnered with Vote.org to integrate 50-state voter registration and absentee ballot tools into NU Votes’ programs and services.
+The tools are designed to make NU Votes’ efforts to support 50-state registration and absentee ballot requests more accessible, understandable, and efficient.
 Click here to learn more about Vote.org.

 From quantum physics to musical theater to mechanical engineering, universities and colleges educate young adults about how the world works.
 And while there is no shortage of courses on politics, democracy and government, universities often lack an effective and comprehensive way to teach their students a very fundamental component of civic participation: how to register to vote.